Canon 77D Comparison Review

 The Canon EOS 77D is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in February 2017 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Canon 77D has a Camera Elo of 2646.
+Is the Canon 77D a good camera?
+The 77D has a Camera Elo of 2646.
 This rating puts the 77D among the top 10 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the 77D falls among the top 20 percent.
+In terms of its sensor size category (APS cameras), the 77D ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 5-star performance rating.

 |Digital single lens reflex|